-Address space for configuration as 1 x 32-channel DI 32x24VDC BA MSI
+Address space for configuration as 1 x 32-channel DI 16x24VDC/DQ 16x24VDC/0.5A BA MSI/MSO

-The channels 0 to 31 of the module are copied to up to 4 submodules with configuration 1 x 32-channel module (Module-internal Shared Input, MSI).
-Channels 0 to 31 are then available with identical input values in different submodules.
-These submodules can be assigned to up to four IO controllers when the module is used in a Shared Device.
-Each IO controller has read access to the same channels.
+For configuration as a 1 x 32-channel module (module-internal Shared Input, MSI/Shared Output, MSO), the channels for inputs or outputs 0 to 15 of the module are copied to multiple submodules.
+Each of the channels 0 to 15 are then available with identical values in various submodules.
+These submodules can be assigned to up to four IO controllers when the module is used in a Shared Device: